 The Adjutant General

-Camp 3 held the POWs captured on Corregidor and those who had been hospitalized when Bataan surrendered.
-In September, Cabanatuan #1, where the POWs from Bataan were held, and Cabanatuan #3 were consolidated.
+It was during this time that James was transferred to Cabanatuan #1.
+This may have been done because he was ill.
 The barracks were built for 50 men, but most had 60 to 120 men in them.
-Each man had a are two feet wide by six feet long to sleep in.
+Each man had an area two feet wide by six feet long to sleep in.
 The POWs slept on bamboo slats without mattresses, bedding, and mosquito netting.
 Disease soon spread quickly.

 To prevent escapes, the POWs set up a detail that patrolled the fence of the camp.
 The reason this was done was that those who did escape and were caught were tortured before being executed, while the other POWs were made to watch.
 It is believed that no POW successfully escaped from the camp.